Professor Utonium: Well, what can I say?

 - Vaporwave artist Blank Banshee has a song called "Teen Pregnancy", which the only words in the song are "I'm just a kid" and "I'm just a little mistake."
 This was confirmed by Simpsonwave music video by Lucien Hughes, in which the song is starred by Bart Simpson using various "flashback" chapters in which appears that Bart was a mistake, just like in those referenced episodes.

-- Stand Still, Stay Silent: Reynir suspects to have been "a mistake" because all four of his older siblings are proto-Designer Babies, while he's very obviously the natural child of his parents.
+- Stand Still, Stay Silent: Reynir suspects to have been "a mistake" because all four of his older siblings are proto-Designer Babies with a few Chocolate Baby traits, while he's very obviously the natural child of his parents.

 - Joueur du Grenier: During Fred's playthrough of Beat Takeshi (one level of which requires the protagonist to beat the crap out of his wife and children), the live reenactment has Fred kicking one of the kids while yelling "Die you fucking genetic mistake!"